FREQUENTLY ASKED QUESTIONS

 Yes.
-We will ship full sets of tracks to a verified business address in California for Free.
+We will ship full sets of tracks to a verified business address in California.

 Do you ship to Alaska?

 Yes.
 Alaska is a very large market area for us and we will happily ship tracks to Alaska for an additional fee.
-Typically between $200-$250.
-Contact Us for an exact quote.
-(Free shipping on UTV 4S1 to Anchorage through 10-15-18)
+Contact Us for an exact shipping quote.

 How much does shipping cost?

 Shipping to a verified business address is FREE for full sets of tracks.
-Parts and transfer kit shipping is calculated when checking out.
 If you cannot come up with a business address, we can deliver tracks to a residential address for an additional $150.
 Contact us for more info.